SkzeR666/Skzer666/README.md

 }
 ```

-FRAGGUARD exists around the idea that competitive systems should not treat integrity as an afterthought.
+FRAGUARD exists around the idea that competitive systems should not treat integrity as an afterthought.

 The goal is to make competitive integrity part of the platform architecture itself.